sebw/Automate-AAP2/README.md

 - jobs
 - workflow

-If you check under "Jobs" you should see a workflow and related jobs running.
+If you check under "Jobs" you should see workflows and related jobs running.

+You would also find an approval pending for a workflow! (see the bell icon in the upper right corner)

 ## Simulate a disaster and recover from it

-Want to simulate a disaster? 🧨
+Want to simulate a disaster in your platform? 🧨

 ### Just run